thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 <hr>

+## Managing calculated fields

+After a calculated field is created, it appears in the Calculated fields table.
+The list provides a quick overview of key parameters such as name, entity type, entity, and calculated field type.

+Each row includes an action panel that allows you to manage the calculated field:
+1. **Copy** — duplicate the configuration to quickly create a new calculated field.
+2. **Export** — download the configuration as a JSON file for backup or migration.
+3. **Events** — view execution events, including state changes and errors.
+4. **Debug** — enable debug mode and inspect detailed execution data.
+5. **Edit** — modify the calculated field configuration.
+6. **Delete** — remove the calculated field from the system.

+{% assign calculatedFieldsParametersCE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-1-ce.png
+'
+%}

+{% assign calculatedFieldsParametersPE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-1-pe.png
+'
+%}

+{% if docsPrefix == null %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParametersCE %}
+{% endif %}
+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParametersPE %}
+{% endif %}

-## Calculated fields video overview
+## Calculated fields overview video

 Prefer visual learning?
-Watch this video to get a quick overview of how Calculated fields work in ThingsBoard.
-It explains the core capabilities, calculation types, and practical examples that help you process and transform data in real time.
+Watch this short video for a quick introduction to **Calculated fields** in ThingsBoard.
+It covers the core concepts, supported calculation types, and practical examples for processing and transforming data in real time.

 &nbsp;
 <div id="video">